Chalermdej-l/Realtime-Emotion-Detector/README.md

 - Containerization: Docker and Docker-compose (for containerized deployment and management)
 - Cloud Storage: Azure Blob Storage (for data storage)
 - API Endpoint: Azure Function (for front-end deployment)
-- model registry: Azure Container registry (for model management)
+- Model registry: Azure Container registry (for model management)
 - Reproducibility: Makefile (for ease of project reproducibility)
 - Machine Learning: TensorFlow and Keras (for model prediction)